 It doesn’t have to be fancy, it has to be frugal and that means excellent nutritional value for money.
 You can find lots of ideas on our Recipes – Lunch Box Ideas Pinterest board.

 Step away from the mall!
 It’s pretty simple, the best way to avoid impulse purchases is to either stay way from the shops or follow Frugal Living Tip #2.

 10. Get a library card

-This is one of my favourite frugal living tips!
+This is one of my favorite frugal living tips!
 I’m a huge fan of libraries.
 They’re free and full, not just of books but other entertainment options like DVDs, information sessions, and author talks, not to mention activities for kids.
-While you’re at it, check out your neighbourhood centre for free activities, too.
+While you’re at it, check out your neighbourhood center for free activities, too.

 11. Use your credit card’s rewards program